abhi852741963/Build-a-line-follower-using-3-ir-sensor-using-arduino/README.md

-# Build-a-line-follower-using-3-ir-sensor-and-arduino
+# Build-a-line-follower-using-3-ir-sensor-using-arduino
-this my first line follower robot with 3 ir-sensor and an arduino
+this my first line follower robot with 3 ir-sensor using arduino